 Value Delivered

-The delivered product changed the rules of how the process of data extraction from PDF documents works.
+Thanks to our efforts dedicated to machine learning, financial services with the delivered product have become faster and more accurate.
+The product changed the rules of how the process of data extraction from PDF documents works.
 Our efforts resulted in:

 - 3x faster document processing due to automation of PDF data extraction;